msaroufim/Discord-PDFPreview/README.md

 ```
 pip install -r requirements.txt
 python main.py
 ```

 Then add the bot to your Discord group

-If you need perfect

-## What works
-* You can render the first page of a pdf in Discord
-* Bot is totally OK to use locally and I've been using with fren

 Just make sure to put in an app token and you should be good to go